PGR events

 Doctoral Socials

-Doctoral Socials are hosted at the end of every term by the Doctoral School as a way to celebrate and provide a space for candidates to take a break from their research.
+NTU Doctoral hosts a social at the end of each term as a way to celebrate and provide a space for candidates to take a break from their research, and our PGR Co-ordinators organise events through the academic year on and off campus.

 In the past, we’ve done festive crafting, quiz afternoons, and cake decorating (our take on Bake Your Thesis): activities are always accompanied by snacks and we’re open to suggestions for future socials.